codebyfaisal/mern-stack-course/js/31/README.md

 ## While loop

-A while loop is just like circle, it repeats a block of code until the condition is false.
+A while loop is like a circle — it repeats a block of code until the condition becomes false.

 ### Syntax

 ```js
 while (true) {
     console.log("Hello");